FUNDAMENTALS A Complete Guide for Beginners

 How to get Docker user ID?

-To get the docker user ID, first you will need to log in to the container.
+To get the docker user ID, first, you will need to log in to the container.
 Inside the container, you can run the id command to view the docker user ID.

 To specify a user in the Dockerfile you will need to use the USER instruction followed by the desired user name.
 Furthermore, you may need to adjust permissions to enable the specified user actions.

-How to get Docker username and password?
+How to get a Docker username and password?

 The docker will not provide a specific username and password for the user.
 By default, it is the root user who has access to the installed Docker engine.